Prevailing Wage and Davis-Bacon Compliance in South Dakota

 Determine Applicable Wage Rates

-Identify the correct prevailing wage rates for each job classification and project location.
-Wage determinations are available through the Wage Determinations Online (WDOL) portal on SAM.gov.
+Identify the correct prevailing wage rates for each job classification and project location on SAM.gov.

 Submit Certified Payroll Reports